-The estimated overall arisings of controlled waste in West Sussex in 2021/22 was 1.70mt.
-Although a slight increase from the previous year, arisings are still below pre-pandemic levels.
+The estimated overall arisings of controlled waste in West Sussex in 2022/23 was 1.9mt.
+Although there is an increase from the previous year, arisings are still below pre-pandemic levels.

 The capacity of all waste sites in West Sussex is presented in 'Appendix C: Estimated Capacity of Waste Sites' and the capacity shortfalls against the policies in the WLP are presented in Table 10.